 Siberian Huskies are beautiful dogs.
 They look like wolves, and have thick, soft coats, that make them infinitely cuddly.
 They have piercing eyes, and wonderful masks, that give them a roguish and unique look.

-Siberian Huskies can make very good family pets.
+Siberians can make very good family pets.
 If properly trained, they can be very good with people, children, and other dogs.
-Indeed, Siberian Huskies are commonly known for their friendliness toward people.
+Indeed, Sibes are commonly known for their friendliness toward people.

 Although they may look like fierce wolves, they have the heart of Casanova.
-All they want to do is greet everyone, and give them licks.
+All my Huskies want to do, is greet everyone and give them licks.

 However, many people have trouble with this breed, and many Sibes get surrendered every year.